All Products

 The type of the NAS file system.
 Valid values:

-• standard: General-purpose NAS file system
+• standard (default): General-purpose NAS file system.

-• extreme: Extreme NAS file system
+• extreme: Extreme NAS file system.

 storageType